 After dinner, we visit Glenn Milstead’s apartment in the same building.
 He’s an overweight thirty-year-old.
 He also takes a liking to John, dismissing me as John’s boy toy.
 When Glenn hears that the Sisters are attending the Pink Flamingo’s midnight showing and making a scene, he insists on coming.
 The girls join him in the bathroom to put on his makeup and drag outfit.
 We settle back on the couch and wait for what seems forever.
 The bigger the body the longer it takes to transform it into a woman.

-“They don’t seem to like you very much,” John has noticed that I’m getting no attention.
+“They don’t seem to like you very much,” John has noticed that I do not get any attention.

 “They’re just into themselves.
 Hollywood is the place for boys.
 San Fran seems to accept women with mustaches better than teen neophytes.”